 and parameter $\v>0$ is the inverse of the Reynolds number.
 Formally, as $\v\rightarrow 0+$, CNSPEs \eqref{1.1} converge to CEPEs \eqref{1.1-1}.
 However, its rigorous mathematical proof has been one of the most challenging open problems in mathematical fluid dynamics; see Chen-Feldman \cite{Chen-Feldman2018}, Dafermos \cite{Dafermos}, and the references cited therein.

 Many efforts have been made in the analysis of CEPEs \eqref{1.1-1}.
 We focus mainly on some relevant time-dependent problems.
-Some important progress has been made on the M-D CEPEs with $\kappa=-1$ (plasmas) in Guo \cite{Guo-1998}, Guo-Ioescu-Pausader \cite{Guo-Ioescu-Pausader-2016}, Guo-Pausader \cite{Guo-Pausader-2011}, and Ionescu-Pausader \cite{Ionescu-Pausader-2013}, in which they proved the global existence of smooth solutions around a constant neutral background under irrotational, smooth, and localized perturbations of the background with small amplitude.
+Some important progress has been made on the M-D CEPEs with $\kappa=-1$ (plasmas) in Guo \cite{Guo-1998}, Guo-Ionescu-Pausader \cite{Guo-Ioescu-Pausader-2016}, Guo-Pausader \cite{Guo-Pausader-2011}, and Ionescu-Pausader \cite{Ionescu-Pausader-2013}, in which they proved the global existence of smooth solutions around a constant neutral background under irrotational, smooth, and localized perturbations of the background with small amplitude.
 For the $3$-D gaseous stars problem $(\kappa=1)$, a compactly supported expanding classical solution was discovered by Goldreich-Weber \cite{Goldreich-Weber-1980} in 1980; see also \cite{Fu-Lin-1998,Makino-1992}.
 Hadzic-Jang \cite{Hadzic-Jang-2018} proved the nonlinear stability of the Goldreich-Weber solution under small spherically symmetric perturbations for the adiabatic exponent $\gamma=\frac43$, while the problem for $\gamma\neq\frac43$ is still widely open.
-When the initial density is small and has compact support, Hadzic-Jang \cite{Hadzic-Jang-2017} constructed a class of global-in-time solutions of the 3-D CEPEs in the Lagrangian coordinates for $\gamma=1+\frac1k, k\in \mathbb{N}\backslash \{1\}$ or $\gamma\in(1,\frac{14}{13})$.
-More recently, Guo-Hadzic-Jang \cite{Guo-H-J} constructed an infinite-dimensional family of collapsing solutions of CEPEs \eqref{1.1-1}.
+When the initial density is small and has compact support, Hadzic-Jang \cite{Hadzic-Jang-2017} constructed a class of global-in-time solutions of the 3-D CEPEs in the Lagrangian coordinates for $\gamma=1+\frac1k$ with $k\in \mathbb{N}\backslash \{1\}$, or $\gamma\in(1,\frac{14}{13})$.
+More recently, Guo-Hadzic-Jang \cite{Guo-H-J} constructed an infinite-D family of spherically symmetric collapsing solutions of the 3-D CEPEs \eqref{1.1-1} for $\gamma\in(1,\frac{4}{3})$, that is, the gas star continuously shrinks to be one point ({\it i.e.}, delta measure); see \cite{Guo-H-J-1} for the case that $\gamma=1$.
 We also refer \cite{Lei-Gu,Luo-Xin-Zeng-2014,Makino-1986} for the local well-posedness of smooth solutions.